jul200/DCFwalmartinc/README.md

 As we go along, I will update the valuation based on the learnings from the community and share it here for all of you to follow.

-This model allows users to input their own assumptioons for each of the following:
+This model allows users to input their own assumptions for each of the following:
 - Growth Rate of FCF
 - Perpetual Growth Rate
 - Discount Rate (WACC)